icing/mod_h2/README.md

 What it will ***not*** do and what is ***untested***:
 * fallback to HTTP/1.1
-* support TLS backend connections with Apache httpd 2.4.20 (some necessary changes for ALPN negotiation were not backported)
 * be very smart when the number of concurrent streams in the backend differs from the local settings
 * load balance between open connections dynamically
 * forward any HTTP/2 priority information